-1.4 Good GVC Integration but in limited manufacturing
+Good GVC Integration but in limited manufacturing 1.4

 North Macedonia is relatively well integrated into GVCs, yet the spillovers into the domestic economy have been limited.
 Participation in GVCs is an important economic factor for economic diversification, as it can have spillover effects on the domestic economy and enables knowledge transfer to domestic exporters.
 To increase the linkages between the local economy and the exporting firms participating in GVCs, supply-side measures are needed.
-Evidence suggests that domestic supplier linkages remain low in North Macedonia and that government state aid (assessed in chapter 4), while enabling the development of the export sector, are reaching their limits.
-14 Therefore, a new strategy is needed that will allow North Macedonia to move further up the GVC ladder and expand its economic diversification through services or more complex manufacturing, which will ultimately lead to greater business survival and diversification of the economy as a whole.
+Evidence suggests that domestic supplier linkages remain low in North Macedonia and that government state aid (assessed in chapter 4), while enabling the development of the export sector, are reaching their limits.14 Therefore, a new strategy is needed that will allow North Macedonia to move further up the GVC ladder and expand its economic diversification through services or more complex manufacturing, which will ultimately lead to greater business survival and diversification of the economy as a whole.

-&lt;sup>14 World Bank (2018).
+14 World Bank (2018).
 Systemic Country Diagnostic for North Macedonia.

-In terms of GVC participation, North Macedonia belongs to the category of exporters with limited manufacturing according to the World Bank taxonomy of GVC participation (see Box 1 for more information on the taxonomy of GVC participation).
+In terms of GVC participation, North Macedonia belongs to the category of exporters with limited manufacturing according to the World Bank taxonomy of GVC participation15 (see Box 1 for more information on the taxonomy of GVC participation).
 The country could benefit from a transition to more sophisticated participation in GVCs, that is, advanced manufacturing and services.
 However, the biggest growth spurt usually comes when countries transition from exporting commodities to light manufacturing as has happened recently to Bangladesh, Cambodia, and Vietnam.
-In the case of North Macedonia, which has already transitioned to light manufacturing thanks to its investment framework that attracted FDI in the automotive industry and made the country become one of the top destinations for automotive assembly, the transition needs to take place at higher levels, that is, to advanced manufacturing and services.
-This transition requires policymakers to implement more complex reforms to unlock the potential for more advanced manufacturing and services.
+In the case of North Macedonia, which has already transitioned to light manufacturing thanks to its investment framework that attracted FDI in the automotive industry and made the country become one of the top destinations for automotive assembly, the transition requires policymakers to implement more complex reforms to unlock the potential for more advanced manufacturing and services.